joshfry/omega-reset-for-bourbon-neat/README.md

 # Omega Reset for Bourbon Neat

-> If you clone this repo, I've included a working demo to see `omega-reset()` in action.

 ## Bourbon Neat's Grid Settings

 Create a `_grid-settings.scss` file.
 Bourbon Neat looks for that file to see if there are any overrides to their built in settings.
 You can read more about it in the [Bourbon docs](http://bourbon.io/docs/#flex-grid).